rnett/krosstalk/snapshot/README.md

     }.start(true)
 }
 ```

+Note that clients and servers can be on any platform that has the needed plugins.

 The projects in [tests](./tests) function as good examples of more advanced behavior,
 including use for microservices and a client-only example that calls a normal API.